norman/friendly_id/README.md

 <em>For the most complete, user-friendly documentation, see the [FriendlyId Guide](http://rubydoc.info/github/norman/friendly_id/master/file/Guide.md).</em>

-FriendlyId is the "Swiss Army bulldozer" of slugging and permalink plugins for Ruby on Rails.
-It allows you to create pretty URLs and work with human-friendly strings as if they were numeric ids for Active Record models.
+FriendlyId is the "Swiss Army bulldozer" of slugging and permalink plugins for Active Record.
+It lets you create pretty URLs and work with human-friendly strings as if they were numeric ids.

-Using FriendlyId, it's easy to make your application use URLs like:
+With FriendlyId, it's easy to make your application use URLs like:

     http://example.com/states/washington